 Facts: Assume the facts from Example 11.
-In addition, GHI uses a bulldozer for a variety of purposes in its timber harvesting operations.
-The bulldozer is used exclusively to (a) support GHI's feller buncher while timber is harvested; (b) support GHI's yarder while the timber is dragged to the landing area; and (c) clear debris and generally assist in the restoration of timber harvest sites.
-GHI does not separately state charges associated with its use of the bulldozer in its timber harvest contracts with customers.
+In addition, GHI uses a bulldozer for a variety of purposes in its operations.
+The bulldozer is used exclusively to (a) support GHI's feller buncher in performing extracting activities (cutting or severing of timber); (b) support GHI's yarder in performing manufacturing activities upon the timber that has already been severed (transporting the severed trees that have already been delimbed, measured, and bucked to the landing area where the logs will be loaded onto trucks and transported to an offsite mill); and (c) clear debris and generally assist in the restoration of timber harvest sites.
+GHI does not separately state charges associated with its use of the bulldozer in its contracts with customers.
 GHI does maintain detailed time records that document the number of hours the bulldozer is used in the performance of each of the three activities.
 In its first year of use, the bulldozer was used to support the feller buncher for 200 hours, support the yarder for 400 hours, and clear debris and generally assist in harvest site restoration for 400 hours.

-Result: While the use of the bulldozer to support the yarder is generally a qualifying use for purposes of the M&E exemption, the bulldozer is not eligible for the exemption because the majority of its use is for a nonqualifying purpose (supporting the feller buncher and clearing debris).
+Result: While the use of the bulldozer to support the yarder for manufacturing activities is generally a qualifying use for purposes of the M&E exemption in RCW 82.08.02565 and 82.12.02565, the bulldozer is not eligible for the exemption because the majority of its use is for a nonqualifying purpose (supporting the feller buncher for extracting activities and clearing debris for harvest site restoration).
 In this case, the proper measure for determining majority use is time.
-A majority of the bulldozer's use, measured in time, was for nonmanufacturing purposes (60%, or 600 of 1,000 hours used).
+A majority of the bulldozer's use, measured in time, was for nonmanufacturing activities (60 percent, or 600 of 1,000 hours used).

-(b) Property manufactured for commercial use. ((Persons manufacturing tangible personal property)) A person who manufactures timber or wood for commercial or industrial use ((are)) is subject to ((both the manufacturing)) B&O tax under Manufacturing of Timber or Wood Products classification and use tax ((on)).
-Both taxes are measured according to the value of the tangible personal property manufactured, unless a specific exemption applies.
+(b) Property manufactured for commercial use. ((Persons manufacturing tangible personal property)) A person who manufactures timber or wood products for commercial or industrial use ((are)) is subject to ((both the manufacturing)) B&O tax under the manufacturing of timber or wood products classification and use tax ((on)).
+Both taxes are imposed based on the value of the tangible personal property manufactured((${7}$)) unless a specific exemption applies.
 WAC 458-20-134 defines and provides information on commercial or industrial use, and WAC 458-20-112 describes how to determine the value of products.
-If ((the person also extracts the product, B&O tax is due under the extracting tax classification, and a MATC may be taken)) a person is also the harvester of the timber, the activity is subject to the B&O tax under the Extracting Timber classification.
+If ((the person also extracts the product, B&O tax is due under the extracting tax classification, and a MATC may be taken)) a person is also the harvester of the timber, the activity is subject to B&O tax under the extracting timber classification.
 The MATC will also apply, so long as both the extracting and manufacturing activities occur in Washington.